 To a sustainable coexistencein Gongo

-Cornfields having replaced plots of the Gongo Forest, once populated by lions and other wildlife.
+Corn fields having replaced plots of the Gongo Forest, once populated by lions and other wild animal.

-Sector around the Gongo village after cutting wood.
+Sector around the village of Gongo after logging.

-Photos taken by trap cameras installed by our team on the outskirts of the village.
+Capture of a video recorded by our camera traps installed by our teams on the periphery of the village.

 Our local actions :

-- Feasibility study for protecting crops against wild animals.
+- Feasibility study for the protection of crops against wild animals

-- Determining clear areas to buy in order to reforest and allow passage of animals.
+Determination of cleared areas to buy to reforest and allow the passage of animals.

-The village today has almost 2000 inhabitants composed mainly of farm families who grow pineapple, coconut, maize, etc.).
+The village has around 2,000 inhabitants, mainly made up of farm families who grow pineapples, coconuts, corn, etc.).

-Thanks to the involvement of Costa Coucoulis and his team for years, and the substantial help of his association for the improvement of the living conditions of the communities (creation of a school, dispensary, creation of direct jobs and tourist attraction on the Miseni site), communities have become aware of the importance of conserving the forest and its fauna.
+Thanks to the involvement of Costa Coucoulis and his team, for years, with the inhabitants, the substantial help of his association for the improvement of the living conditions of the communities, (creation of a school, dispensary, direct jobs creation and tourist attraction on the Miseni site), the communities have become aware of the interest of conserving the forest and its fauna.

-To find a solution of coexistence, reconciling community activity and the return of elephants, HISA then offered its help to find solutions to mitigate, or prevent the destruction of crops by elephants and other species present on the site (baboons, bush pigs, etc.).
-Our initiatives will be part of the “Encosh” solution-sharing program to improve human-wildlife coexistence.
+In order to find a way of coexistence, allowing to reconcile the activity of the community and the return of the elephants, HISA then offered its help in order to find solutions making it possible to attenuate, see preventing the destruction of cultures by the elephants – identified by 72% of the people interviewed to our on-site survey as being the species causing damage the most.
+Our initiatives will be part of the “ENCOSH” program for sharing initiatives to improve human-wildlife coexistence.

 The king’s return :

-Since the efforts of Tanzanian park authorities against elephant poaching at the national level, as well as the efforts of our local partner SANA, led by Costa Coucoulis, elephants have returned to the periphery of the park.
-This is Costa Coucoulis’s first success because they had fled the area of Gongo for years!
+Since the efforts put in place by the Tanzanian park authorities against poaching of elephants at the national level, as well as the efforts of our local partner SANA, led by Costa Coucoulis, the elephants are back on the periphery of the park.
+This is Costa Coucoulis’ first success, because they had fled the Gongo sector for years!

-“The buffaloes are back as well as the leopard hunting around the Miseni ecolodge.
-By protecting the forest and creating a positive wildlife attraction, villagers say they are ready to continue working for their return and safety in the Gongo Forest. “
+“The buffaloes are also back, as is the leopard that hunts around the Miseni ecolodge.
+By protecting the forest, and creating a positive attraction around wildlife, the villagers say they are ready to continue working for their return and their safety in the Gongo forest. “